barsoom/review/README.md

     mix test

-## Running tests and phoenix server in the same console
+## Developing

-If you use a editor plugin to issue a test command in a separate console, you can use `mix test_server` to do both that and run the phoenix.server in the same console window.
+If you use a editor plugin to issue a test command in a separate console, you can use `test_server` to do handle both that and run the phoenix.server in the same console window.

+    mix test_server

+Otherwise, start a phoenix.server in a separate console to get a dev server and build Elm code when it changes.

+    mix phoenix.server

+And run tests somewhere else.

 ## Installing an elm package or running other elm tools